 A cheap shared taxi, uno collectivo Yank Tank, from pre-revolution days in the '50s.

-- buses are cheap, reasonably comfortable and efficient.
-The best long distance line for foreigners is Viazul which runs air-conditioned buses all over the island, but preferably book 3 days in advance.
+Cheap, reasonably comfortable and efficient, the best long distance line for foreigners is Viazul which runs air-conditioned buses all over the island, but preferably book 3 days in advance.
 Locals use the Astro bus network that is more extensive but crowded, unreliable and not comfortable.

-- cycling around Cuba is an interesting option though distances can be large.
+Bicycling around Cuba is an interesting option though distances can be substantial.
 Don't think about renting a bike unless it's just for a couple of days in Havana, they're cheapo Chinese makes which are neither easy to ride nor reliable over lengthy periods.
 If you bring your own bike with you bring all spares too.
 It is possible to put bikes on some buses (Viazul, for a tip!), trains and even private trucks.